wooknight/phpcallgraph/readme.txt

      the Graphviz toolkit which can be downloaded at http://www.graphviz.org/ is required.

+     For Umlgraph output you need plotutil's pic2plot and the sequence.pic file from UmlGraph

      bin/phpcallgraph [-f <string>] [-o <string>] [-r] [-d <string>] [-n] [-p] [-a <string>] [-v] [-g] [-h] [--] <string:sources> [<string:sources> ...]

 Arguments:
     <string:sources>        Files and/or directories to analyze

 Options:
     -f / --format           Set output format.
-Can be 'txt', 'array', 'deadcode', 'cga' or one of the formats supported by dot, e.g. png, svg, pdf, ps, ...
+Can be 'txt', 'array', 'umlgraph' 'deadcode', 'cga' or one of the formats supported by dot, e.g. png, svg, pdf, ps, ...
                             (see http://graphviz.org/doc/info/output.html)